Gardens House

 • The house was built in 1854 and served as the Director’s residence.

-• The rich planting style of Gardens House can be credited to Sir William Guilfoyle, the Gardens second director.
+• The rich planting style of Gardens House can be credited to William Guilfoyle, the Gardens second director.
 The Guilfoyle era saw the introduction of the picturesque style of the Gardens today.

 • Gardens House enjoys the use of a wide variety of plants drawn from multiple collections to create a tapestry of forms, textures and colour.